ethereum-mining/ethminer/README.md

 | [Travis CI]   | Linux, macOS  | [![Travis CI](https://img.shields.io/travis/ethereum-mining/ethminer.svg)][Travis CI]    | ✗ No build artifacts, [Amazon S3 is needed] for this |
 | [AppVeyor]    | Windows       | [![AppVeyor](https://img.shields.io/appveyor/ci/ethereum-mining/ethminer.svg)][AppVeyor] | ✓ Build artifacts available for all PRs and branches |

 The AppVeyor system automatically builds a Windows .exe for every commit.
-The latest version is alway available [on the landing page](https://ci.appveyor.com/project/ethereum-mining/ethminer) or you can [browse the history](https://ci.appveyor.com/project/ethereum-mining/ethminer/history) to access previous builds.
+The latest version is always available [on the landing page](https://ci.appveyor.com/project/ethereum-mining/ethminer) or you can [browse the history](https://ci.appveyor.com/project/ethereum-mining/ethminer/history) to access previous builds.

 To download the .exe on a build under 'JOB NAME' select 'Configuration: Release', choose 'ARTIFACTS' then download the zip file.